tarof429/stuckathome/kvm/part2_automating_kvm_install.md

 will create a CentOS VM called `test` with 20GB of disk space (of which not all is actually allocated to /).

-The VM will automatically install some pacakges and reboot.
+The VM will automatically install some packages and reboot.
 Afterwards you can login as root.

 ## Useful virsh commands